Managing Memories

 A memory instance is an isolated context database that holds grains, indexes, policies, and an audit trail.
 Each instance operates independently, so data stored in one memory never leaks into another.

 Areev treats every memory as a self-contained AI memory store backed by Fjall LSM for persistence, Tantivy BM25 for full-text search, and HNSW for vector similarity.
 When you create a memory, Areev provisions all three index layers and initializes the audit log.
-The server supports up to 1,000 concurrent memory instances, each identified by a slug ID derived from its name.
+Each cell supports up to 1,000 concurrent memory instances, each identified by a slug ID derived from its name.
 If a slug collision occurs, Areev appends a short UUID suffix to guarantee uniqueness.

 You can also configure optional parameters at creation time: vector_backend (usearch or faiss), dedup policy (none, exact, fuzzy, upsert), dedup_threshold for fuzzy dedup similarity, guardrail_patterns for content blocking, and guardrail_mode (exact, contains, fuzzy).

-POST /api/memories
+POST /api/memories HTTP/1.1

 Content-Type: application/json